Childhood and Education Journey of Buzz Aldrin in Timeline

 1959: Enrolled at MIT

-In 1959, Aldrin enrolled as a graduate student at the Massachusetts Institute of Technology (MIT) to earn a master's degree through the Air Force Institute of Technology.
+In 1959, Aldrin enrolled as a graduate student at the Massachusetts Institute of Technology through the Air Force Institute of Technology.

-In January 1963, Aldrin earned a Sc.D. degree in astronautics from MIT.
-His doctoral thesis was Line-of-Sight Guidance Techniques for Manned Orbital Rendezvous.
+In January 1963, Aldrin earned a Sc.D. degree in astronautics from MIT with his thesis on Line-of-Sight Guidance Techniques for Manned Orbital Rendezvous.

-In 1964, Charles Duke also took the astrodynamics course and wrote his master's degree at MIT under the supervision of Laurence R. Young.
+In 1964, Charles Duke, another USAF officer, wrote his master's degree at MIT under the supervision of Laurence R. Young.

-On February 28, 1966, the deaths of the Gemini 9 prime crew, Elliot See and Charles Bassett, in an air crash, led to Lovell and Aldrin being moved up to backup for Gemini 9.
+On February 28, 1966, the Gemini 9 prime crew, Elliot See and Charles Bassett, died in an air crash, leading to Aldrin being moved up one mission to backup for Gemini 9.

-In May 1968, Aldrin's mother committed suicide, leading to feelings of guilt due to his post-Gemini 12 fame; he also believed he had inherited depression.
+In May 1968, Aldrin's mother committed suicide, leading to Aldrin experiencing guilt and contributing to his later struggles with depression.

 July 21, 1969: Walking on the Moon